-Per the ads.txt v1.0.1 specification update, Google supports a single HTTP redirect to a destination outside the original root domain (eg. example1.com/ads.txt re-directs to example2.com/ads.txt).
+Google supports a single HTTP redirect to a destination outside the original root domain (for example, example1.com/ads.txt re-directs to example2.com/ads.txt).
+See the IAB update.

 Multiple redirects are also supported, as long as each redirect location remains within the original root domain.
 For example:

 How do I set up an ads.txt file for Blogger?